donovanphan/donovanphan.github.io/index.md

-hello! \
+Hello! \
-my name is donovan phan \
+My name is Donovan Phan \
-i'm a incoming junior at uc davis majoring in cognitive science
+I'm a incoming junior at [UC Davis] (https://ucdavis.edu)  majoring in Cognitive Science